+night." without a word.

+"Well, Miss, yer uncommon sober

-I started.
-It was Maggie's cheery voice at my elbow that aroused me from my gloomy thoughts.
-I did not answer, but folowed her out and into the supper-room without a word.
+at my elbow that aroused me from my

+gloomy thoughts.
+I did not answer, but fol-

 After supper I inquired who the gentle-

-I went back to my room and moped in stlence until dark, when, seeing the family were all assembled in the grand drawingroom, I crept out, and taking the first path I came to, wandered aimlessly on, scarcel knowing or caring whither it led, till I found myself on the shore of a levely lake, on whose clear surface the moonlight was resting, silvering each wave that rose till is looked like molten silver.
-Drawn up to the shore was a beautiful boat with softly cushioned seats, and a pair of oars handsomely carved rested in the oarlocks.
-I stood watching this moonlight scene with such keen delight that I did not notice the approach of a party coming near until they were close upon me.
-I had barely time to conceal myself behind one of the rustic seats that lined the shore as they all came up laughing, chatting and seeming in high spirits.
-There were in the party Mr. and Mrs. Clayton, Irma and Irving, and also the two gentlemen I had seen in the afternoon.
-I trembled lest they should discover me, for Mrs. Clayton came so near that her silken skirts brushed my hands as I crouched beneath the seat; but, fortunately for me, they passed and entered one of the boats without noticing me.
-I could hear the dip of the oars as they rowed out on the lake.
-How I would have liked to accompany them.
-I had never been in a boat in my life and I fancied it must be a great pleasure to float, as they were doing, over the silver But I could not go, so I remained where I was, listening to the sound of their merry voices, and hating them all the more heartily, I think.
-I even wished that the boat would upset, and, not drown them, I was not quite so bad as that, but give them a wetting.
+"The black whiskered one," said Maggie,

+is Mr. Roland, an old friend of the family;

+he is here every summer.
+The other young man, it seems, is a friend of his; I never saw

+him before to-day; his name is Oliver Dudley, and a handsome, proper-spoken young fellow he is, too," she added.

+I went back to my room and moped in silence until dark, when, seeing the family were all assembled in the grand drawingroom, I crept out, and taking the first path

+I came to, wandered aimlessly on, scarcely

+knowing or caring whither it led, till I found

+myself on the shore of a lovely lake, on

+whose clear surface the moonlight was resting, silvering each wave that rose till it

+Drawn up to the shore was a beautiful

+boat with softly cushioned seats, and a pair

+of oars handsomely carved rested in the

+oarlocks.
+I stood watching this moonlight

+scene with such keen delight that I did not

+notice the approach of a party coming near

+until they were close upon me.
+I had bare-

 But they came to shore at last.
+The gen

-The gentlemen assisted the ladies out and the party returned toward the house, all but Mr. Dudley, he lingered behind and lit a cigar.
-I could see the blue rings of smoke curling up through the clear air.
+tlemen assisted the ladies out and the party

+returned toward the house, all but Mr.

+Dudley, he lingered behind and lit a cigar,

-The rest of the party went on, evic metry not missing him.
-He waited until teg were out of hearing and I was deve in wishing he would go on when he will ed leisurely up to the seat, behind which I was hiding, and stopped.
-I could see his face plainly in the moonlight, and there was a mile upon it.
-Could be be laughing at nee!
+The rest of the party went on, evidently

+wishing he would go on when he walked

+hiding, and stopped.
+I could see his face

 Had he seen me?
-I asked myself; and he answered as if instant'y divining m; thoughts:
+I asked myself; and he

+answered as if instantly divining my

 "Yes I know you are there.
 Come out!

-What are you hiding for?"
-I crawled out and stood before him, a very tumbled, confused looking object, no doubt, from my hiding among the reeds and rushes that grew on the bank "So you hid, did you?" he inquired, looks ing at me still with that kind, quizzical look, half laughing, half serious, on his face.
-"Were you afraid, little one?" putting out his hand and drawing me gently to his side stroking my tumbled hair with his white, shapely hand.
-"No, sir," I answered, sullenly, "but they did not want me and I hid to keep out of then without any seeming questions he drew from me the whole story of my adoption by Mrs. Clayton, my treatment since my arrival there, and my difficulty with Irving Barrett that afternoon.
+I crawled out and stood before him, a

+very tumbled, confused looking object, no

+doubt, from my hiding among the reeds and

+"So you hid, did you?" he inquired, looking at me still with that kind, quizzical look,

+half laughing, half serious, on his face.

+"Were you afraid, little one?" putting out his hand and drawing me gently to his side

+stroking my tumbled hair with his white,

+up through the clear air.